 For admission to doctoral education, you must meet both the general and the specific entry requirements.
 The general entry requirements are a completed second cycle degree (Master of Arts or Science) or completed courses worth at least 240 credits (of which at least 60 credits in the second cycle) or equivalent knowledge acquired in some other way.

 The specific entry requirements usually refer to specific subject knowledge.
 Information on the prior knowledge requirements for research studies within a subject is available from the relevant faculty.

 The University has regulations on admission to research studies with rules which apply regardless of the intended doctoral project:

-Lund University Admission Rules for Doctoral Programmes (PDF 60 kB, new window) New rules are to be translated
+Lund University Admission Rules for Doctoral Programmes (PDF 60 kB, new window)

 The University’s general regulations on admission are complemented by the specific admission rules for each faculty.
 Check the relevant faculty’s web pages on research studies for information on these rules: